cincearw/BookSwapHub/README.md

 ---

 ### Customer: Write reviews
-- **C1** requests a swap for a book.
+- **C2** signs up, logs in, and requests a swap for a book.
 - After the swap is completed, C2 visits `/reviews` and writes a positive review.

 ---

-### Provider: Respond to reviews and update profile
+### Provider: Respond to messages and update profile
 - P1 logs in and visits `/provider/{id}` to read reviews.
-- P1 replies to both the helpful and inappropriate reviews.
+- P1 replies to any messages from requesters.
 - P1 views book swap statistics.
 - P1 updates their profile bio or favorite genres and logs out.